 For whatever reason you decided to take an overnight flight, I’ve learned that having a good attitude can really go a long way.
 A positive attitude is helpful in any situation, especially whenever you are flying!
 Just accept it and hunker down, because you know you are in for the long-haul.

-2. Dress Appropriately for a Red Eye Flight
+2. Dress Appropriately for an Overnight Flight

 While you may love your skinny jeans, you may be cursing them 5 hours into your flight (or less)!
 Comfortable pants are a must.
 As a female, I prefer yoga pants which are soft and a bit stretchy.
 They also have a loose waistband that can be adjusted so that it doesn’t cut into your side while sitting for so long.
 Josh prefers to wear his outdoor cargo pants.
-Again, they are soft and have elastic waist bands that can be adjusted.
+Again, they are soft and have elastic waistbands that can be adjusted.

 *Read what other “Travel Nuts” Like to Wear on Long Haul Flight

 The temperature on an airplane is unpredictable, and it changes often.
-So one of our biggest red eye flight tips is to be prepared for this by wearing layers.
+So one of our biggest red-eye flight tips is to be prepared for this by wearing layers.
 This way you can add or remove as needed to maintain a comfortable temperature.
 I also like to wear clothing items that can do double duty, such as a scarf that unfolds and can be used as a blanket, or sweater that can be rolled up and used as a pillow.

 Lastly, be sure that you wear comfortable shoes and socks for a red eye flight.
 Tight fitting shoes will cause problems with circulation!
 You may also want shoes that easily slip on and off.
 I know that some people frown on taking your shoes off on a plane.
 And if you have some smelly feet…don’t be that person!!!
 But I just can’t get comfortable to sleep with my shoes on!
 So I actually bring an extra pair of clean “fuzzy” socks to switch into and I make sure to wear fresh shoes.

-3. Occupy Your Time & Savor Having No Distractions
+3. Occupy Your Time & Savor Having No Distractions on an Overnight Flight

 Even though you are surrounded by other people, there is no reason you can’t fit in a bit of “me time” during the flight.

 Have a date with yourself, seriously!
 One of the things that I love about long flights is that you will often still get some kind of meal service.
 While it’s not 5 star, it gives you something to do!
 Plus, a movie will typically be playing.
-So grab a glass or two of wine (or beer in Josh’s case), take your time and enjoy your meal, and watch a movie.
+So grab a glass or two of wine (or beer in Josh’s case), take your time and enjoy your meal, and maybe watch a favorite travel movie.

 You have nothing else to do, so just savor the moment.